 - First things first, you want to ensure that your website is “with the times”.
 The better your website the higher you will rank on organic (including local) search.
 For some quick tips check out this blog post by AgencyBloc on what makes a good website for insurance agencies.

-- Claim your Google+ and Google Business Page and your Yelp Business Page.
+- Claim your Google Business Page and your Facebook Business Page.

 - Identify who your best clients are using the Net Promoter Score (NPS).

 - Collect testimonials from your best clients.